-All the diagrams presented in Fig. 21 show most steep joints to be concentrated in two mutually perpendicular maxima, in which the joint planes are approximately paralallel and perpendicular, respectively, to the inferred Late Cretaceous-Early Palaeogene shortening direction (cf. e.g. Solecki, 2011, Nováková, 2014).
-As, moreover, they occur in the Permo-Mesozoic strata, a conclusion that they are genetically related to that shortening event seems plausible.
-We suppose that the formation of the dominant jointing pattern in the post-Variscan (but also partly in the Variscan) Sudetes and, in general, in the SW part of Poland resulted from the Late Cretaceous-Early Palaeogene compressional event.
+All the presented diagrams show most steep joints to be concentrated in two mutually perpendicular maxima, in which the joint planes are approximately paralallel and perpendicular, respectively, to the inferred Late Cretaceous-Early Palaeogene shortening direction (cf. e.g. Solecki, 2011, Nováková, 2014).
+As, moreover, they occur in the Permo-Mesozoic strata, a conclusion that they are genetically related to that shortening event seems reasonable.
+Actually, we believe that the formation of dominant jointing pattern in the post-Variscan (but also partly in the Variscan) Sudetes and the SW part of Poland resulted from the Late Cretaceous-Early Palaeogene compressional event.